 3: Then you are prepared for that monster customer, with his huge problem.

-I know that some of the bigger garages.
+I know that some of the larger garages.
 Such as main dealerships are trained to cope with these types of situations.
 But in general the small rage has to cope !
 Whoever the unlucky member of staff is who has to deal with the matter.
 If you do not have a person who is trained to cope with these things.
 Of course, then you should take a deep breath.
 Asking the disgruntled customer to step somewhere out of the way, (this may upset other customers, who may be waiting for your attention).

 4: Keep calm